ROCm/HIP/docs/reference/c++_support.rst

 runtime allocates managed memory and uses it to define the symbol when loading the device binary.
 A managed variable can be accessed in both device and host code.
 It is important to know where each variable is because they will be only available in certain places.
-Generally variables allocated in the host memory will not be available from device code and variables allocated in the device memory will not be available from host code.
+Generally, variables allocated in the host memory will not be available from device code and variables allocated in the device memory will not be available from host code.
 This can be an issue mostly with pointers in host memory, which are pointing to device memory.
 Dereferencing these will cause a segmentation fault.